hiringManager/ChromeOS-With-Android/README.md

 - This is **missing some of the TPM security** but it's still sandboxed ofc.
 People say it's less secure, but are you going to be reasonably hackable on Gentoo.ChromeOS?
 No. Plus tpm security has a history of **not being identifiably more secure**, so whatever.

 - Don't let windows touch any of the partitions.
 It'll break the checksum I mentioned.

+- RTFM, this will not work with anything prior to Gen 1 Intel, (not sure when the cutoff is for AMD).
+For example I couldn't install this on a 2007 imac, even though virtualization is supported.
+The necessary cpu features aren't there, and it will not be patched in.
+Additionally, Cloudready has dropped support for older hardware recently, so you may find yourself having to switch over to Linux for your older boxes.